Compare Tree Limbing Quotes Now

 Pine trees are easy to grow, as they require low maintenance.
 One of the unique characteristics of the trees is that they have a neat shape.
 However, they may need to be at times when encroaching on buildings or you want to let more light through to home or lawn.

-Removing the lower branches also known as “limbing up”.
+Removing the lower branches is also known as “limbing up”.
 It is by far the easiest and cheapest method of trimming a pine tree.
-Arborists recommend to limb up you pine trees during late winter or very spring.
+Arborists recommend limbing up your pine trees during late winter or every spring.

-The cost to limb up a tree ranges from $100 – $350 depending on the size of the tree and number of branches to be removed.
+The cost to climb up a tree ranges from $100 – $350 depending on the size of the tree and the number of branches to be removed.

-According to the tree experts, when the pruning is done in late summer, the cuts will not heal before the start of the winter even if dressing and paint are applied to the cuts.
-Summer is also high season for pests and disease.
+According to tree experts, when the pruning is done in late summer, the cuts will not heal before the start of the winter even if dressing and paint are applied to the cuts.
+Summer is also the high season for pests and diseases.

 Can I DIY Limb up my pine tree?